TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Templates/Override.rst

 most important things you need for using it.
 You can get more information in the section :ref:`Fluid templates of the Sitepackage tutorial
 <t3sitepackage:fluid-templates>`.
 A complete reference of Fluid ViewHelpers
-provided by TYPO3 can be found in the  :doc:`ViewHelper Reference <t3viewhelper:Index>`
+provided by TYPO3 can be found in the  :ref:`ViewHelper Reference <t3viewhelper:start>`

 ..  index:: Templates; TypoScript